 That’s why when we heard that many glyphosate products were up for renewal at the end of 2022 and would likely get the PMRA’s rubber-stamp approval, we knew we had to act.
 Ecojustice and its clients asked the PMRA to review up-to-date science and the PMRA did not commit to doing so.

-Ecojustice, on behalf of TBC clients, have filed a judicial review challenging Health Canada’s failure to conduct a rigorous scientific assessment of glyphosate before renewing approvals for products containing it.
+Ecojustice, on behalf of their clients, have filed a judicial review challenging Health Canada’s failure to conduct a rigorous scientific assessment of glyphosate before renewing approvals for products containing it.